Simple & Surgical Extractions

 Change of facial structure; speech and chewing problem.

-A dental implant is made out of titanium posts (screws) that are surgically placed in your jawbone.
+A dental implant is made out of a titanium body that are surgically placed in your jawbone.
 Once implants are stable in your jawbone, they provide support for artificial teeth.

 One if it's key advantages is that it can be placed and restored without harming the surrounding teeth (meaning they do not need to be prepared for a bridge).
 It offers the best way to restore your smile, prevent bone loss, and improve the health of your gums.